dfinance/docs/staking/become_a_validator.md

 dncli q staking validators
 ```

 It is the start of the road to become an active validator in the top 31 and start getting rewards and fees for generated blocks.
-To increase your voting power you can delegate coins to your validator, see [Delegate DFI](/staking/delegate_dfi.md).
+To increase your voting power you can delegate coins to your validator, see [Delegate XFI](/staking/delegate_dfi.md).

 By changing commission params, making it less, you become more profitable for delegators to vote for you (see [Rewards & Inflation](/staking/rewards_inflation.md)), so it could be a good start to bring attention.
 Don't forget to always monitor your validator, it must be online most of the time, if you miss too many blocks, you can be [unbonded](#unbonding) and [slashed](/staking/slashing.md).

 ## Socialize your validator

-Having validator in **dfinance** network is not only about setting up validator node and producing blocks, but it's also public work, delegators (especially from the community) want to know to whom they delegate their DFI.
+Having validator in **dfinance** network is not only about setting up validator node and producing blocks, but it's also public work, delegators (especially from the community) want to know to whom they delegate their XFI.

 This way you can update your validator with social parameters, that other network users can read: